|Oracle® Fusion Middleware User's Guide for Oracle Business Intelligence Enterprise Edition

 Dimensions are categorizations of data, and the categorizations reflect how a business analyst wants to analyze data.
 When analysts say they want to see numbers "by" something or "over" something, they are identifying the dimensions of the data.
 Common dimensions are geography, product, customer, and time.

 For KPIs, you can select any attribute column from the subject area as a dimension.
-When you design the KPI, you can either pin a specific data value to one or more dimensions (for example, Region = Central), or you can specify that you want all or some dimension values pinned when the KPI is added to a watchlist or scorecard and when a watchlist or scorecard is added to a dashboard.
+When you design the KPI, you can either pin one or multiple data values to one or more dimensions (for example, Region = Central), or you can specify that you want all or some dimension values pinned when the KPI is added to a watchlist or scorecard and when a watchlist or scorecard is added to a dashboard.
 After a value is pinned by the designer, the user cannot change the value.

-When adding a KPI without a pre-pinned value to a watchlist, the designer can pin a specific value or specify a session or repository variable to set the dimension's value.
-If the designer does not pin a value or variable to a dimension, then the KPI user can select a value at runtime from the point of view area in either the KPI watchlist, from the scorecard that contains the KPI, from the variable prompt on a dashboard, or from the column prompt on the dashboard.
+When adding a KPI without a pre-pinned value to a watchlist, the designer can pin one or more values, or specify a session, repository, or global variable to set the dimension's value.
+If the designer does not pin a value or variable to a dimension, then the KPI user can select one or more values at runtime from the point of view area in either the KPI watchlist, from the scorecard that contains the KPI, from the variable prompt on a dashboard, or from the column prompt on the dashboard.

 To navigate between pages, you select the Next and Back buttons, or you click the page name along the navigation train.
 The navigation train is represented in Figure 11-2.